Bank of America Q4 2025 results: revenue and profit beat expectations, but the market is concerned about the 2026 forecast

 Risks of investing in Bank of America Corporation shares include several factors:

-• Credit risks: increased loan loss provisions suggest that the bank expects a possible rise in defaults, particularly on commercial loans.
-The share of overdue loans is increasing, which could result in write-offs and lower fee income
+• Credit risks: increased loan loss provisions suggest the bank expects a possible rise in defaults, particularly on commercial loans.
+The share of overdue loans is increasing, which could result in write-offs and lower fee income.

 Although the Bank of America shows resilience across several areas, investors should consider the above risks as they may exert pressure on the company’s future financial performance.